Itangjie/react-native-android-recyclerview/README.md

 ### Mostly automatic installation(react-native < 0.60)

-`$ react-native link react-native-recycleview`
+`$ react-native link react-native-recyclerview`

 ### Manual installation

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`
-  - Add `import com.quenice.cardview.RNRecycleviewPackage;` to the imports at the top of the file
+  - Add `import com.rn.recycleview.RNRecycleviewPackage;` to the imports at the top of the file
   - Add `new RNRecycleviewPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```
-  	include ':react-native-recycleview'
+  	include ':react-native-recyclerview'
-  	project(':react-native-recycleview').projectDir = new File(rootProject.projectDir, 	'../node_modules/react-native-recycleview/android')
+  	project(':react-native-recyclerview').projectDir = new File(rootProject.projectDir, 	'../node_modules/react-native-recyclerview/android')
   	```
 3. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
   	```
-      compile project(':react-native-recycleview')
+      compile project(':react-native-recyclerview')
   	```